LEGWORK: A python package for computing the evolution and detectability of stellar-origin gravitational-wave sources with space-based detectors: Introduction

 We believe that the large renewed interest in LISA and the stellar-origin sources it may detect will lead to many more studies in the near future that would need similar computations.
 This leads to a significant amount of redundancy which, at best results in extra work for each individual and at worst leads to an increased chance of introducing mistakes and inconsistencies when translating the necessary expressions to software.

 \lw{} is an open-source Python package designed to streamline the process of making predictions of LISA detection rates for stellar-origin binaries such that it is as fast, reliable and simple as possible.
 With \lw{} one can evolve the orbits of a binary or a collection of binaries and calculate their strain amplitudes for any range of frequency harmonics.
-One can compute the sensitivity curve for LISA or other future gravitational wave detectors (e.g. TianQin's curve, or that of a custom instrument) and use it to compute the signal-to-noise ratio of a collection of sources.
+One can compute the sensitivity curve for LISA or other future gravitational wave detectors (e.g.\ TianQin's curve, or that of a custom instrument) and use it to compute the signal-to-noise ratio of a collection of sources.
 Furthermore, \lw{} provides tools to visualise all of the results with easy-to-use plotting functions.
 Finally, \lw{} is fully tested to check for consistency in the derivations described below.

 Specifically, we implement the post-Newtonian expressions by \citet{Peters+1963} and \citet{Peters+1964} for the evolution of binary orbits due to the emission of gravitational waves, equations for the strain amplitudes and signal-to-noise ratios of binaries from various papers \citep[e.g.][]{Flanagan+1998, Finn+2000, Cornish2003, Barack+2004, Moore+2015} and approximations for the LISA and TianQin sensitivity curves given in \citet{Robson+2019} and \citet{Huang+2020} respectively.
+The post-Newtonian expressions are approximately of order 0.5 as they account for the orbital evolution from energy loss due to the emission of GWs, but don’t include other effects such as spin-orbit coupling.
+We find this is an excellent approximation for stellar-origin sources in the LISA band as any higher order terms are either zero or negligible.

 The open-source nature of the project means that new users as well as seasoned experts in the field can work together in a collaborative setting to consider new features and enhancements to the package as well as check the implementation.
 At the same time, with our thorough online documentation, derivations and tutorials, we hope \lw{} can make this functionality more accessible to the broader scientific community.